pl-strflt/projects-status-history/README.md

 The workflow available in this repository help maintaining the following fields on a GitHub project:
 - `Status History`: a list of past statuses an item was assigne
 - `Status Timestamp`: a timestamp from when the last `Status` change was performed
+- `Status Date`: a date when the last `Status` change was performed

 I advise GitHub project admins to set up the update workflow to run on schedule.
 Personally, I have it set up to run every hour but the frequency should be adjusted according to the granularity of the updates the admins care about.